obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 Now that we have a broad overview of a typical Jenkins pipeline.
 Let us get the actual Ansible deployment to work by:
 -	Installing Ansible on Jenkins
 -	Installing Ansible plugin in Jenkins UI
 -	Creating Jenkinsfile from scratch.
-(Delete all currently in the jenkinsfile and start all over to get Ansible to run successfully).
+(Delete all currently in the Jenkinsfile and start all over to get Ansible to run successfully).

 Ensure that Ansible runs against the Dev environment successfully.

-*Install ansible plugin*
+*Install Ansible plugin*

 ![install ansible plugin](Images/Images/ansible-plugin.png)